FrancescaArtioli/LTEBS_2021_II_Group_06_EAGLE/README.md

 ### Notes on Group_06.dru
 -	We followed the requirements from the MDSrl.
--	The minimum "Drill/Hole distance" was set to 20 mils.
-This was due to the choice of the annular ring width for pads, that was set to 10mils as required from MDSrl.
--	mask?
+-	The "check stop mask" option in the MISC section was not selected, as suggested.